NotDaniHere/opvp-assistant/README.md

-Command 1: docker run -d -it --name yourname notdanihere/firstimage Command 2: docker attach notdanihere/firstimage Command 3: Paste your discord token in there.
+Command 1: docker run -d -it --name yourname notdanihere/firstimage Command 2: docker attach notdanihere/firstimage Command 3 (not really a command but just do this) : Paste your discord token in there.
 And voila, the bot works, in a docker container!